AlexHartog/training_log/README.md

 [![Django CI](https://github.com/AlexHartog/training_log/actions/workflows/django.yml/badge.svg)](https://github.com/AlexHartog/training_log/actions/workflows/django.yml)
 [![Docker Compose Build](https://github.com/AlexHartog/training_log/actions/workflows/docker.yml/badge.svg)](https://github.com/AlexHartog/training_log/actions/workflows/docker.yml)

 ## Installation

+#### Database

+A database needs to be set up.
+A user needs to be created for the django project and giving permissions to create tables and do crud operations.

 #### Configuration

 Create a .env file in the root directory.

+The STRAVA_CLIENT_ID and STRAVA_CLIENT_SECRET can be set up through the strava website.
+Profile -> Settings -> My API Application.

+The SECRET_KEY needs to be configured with any value.
+Recommended would be to use django to generate this.
+This can be done with the following command.

+`python .\training_log\manage.py shell -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`

 This needs the following config: